Updated on January 23, 2026.

 Can you reduce CRP through diet?

 Regardless of a CRP test’s ability to indicate a certain disease, eating a high-fiber diet is associated with lower CRP levels and reduced heart disease risk.
-According to the 2020–2025 Dietary Guidelines for Americans, everyone should aim to eat an average of 25 grams of fiber each day.
-But upwards of 90 percent of women and 97 percent of men do not get the recommended amount.
+Most adults don’t get enough fiber.
+Ask your healthcare provider how much you should aim for each day.
+It will depend partly on your age, sex, health status, and other factors.

-Fiber is present in a variety of grains, fruits, vegetables, seeds, nuts, as well as beans and legumes.
-Black beans, in particular, have a sizable 7.5 grams of fiber per 1/2 cup serving.
-You can add them to soups, salads, and side dishes to boost your fiber intake.
-Include fiber-rich foods in your diet and you’re on your way to reducing your CRP and improving your overall heart health.
+Many foods are high in fiber, including whole grains, fruits, vegetables, seeds, nuts, beans, and legumes.
+For example, black beans contain 7.5 grams of fiber per 1/2 cup serving, and can be added to soups, salads, and side dishes to boost fiber intake.
+Including fiber-rich foods like these in your diet can help reduce CRP and improve your overall heart health.